-It is important to understand that stress is a normal response to life changes.
-Stress helps us to know when we need to take actions to take care of ourselves.
+It is important to understand that stress is a normal response to life changes and worrisome news and information.
+Stress helps alert us that we need to take actions to take care of ourselves.

-Today you are going to learn four steps that you can take to help you manage stress.
-Then you are going to create a personal stress plan where you will come up with specific actions that you can take to manage your emotions.
+Today you are going to reflect on four steps that you can take to help you manage stress.
+Then you are going to create a personal stress plan where you will identify specific actions that you can take to help manage your emotions.